lotfi8rbh/Ma-Number/README.md

 ## 1. Project Overview

-This project, realized as an **Undergraduate Final Year Project (FYP)**, implements a real-time system for **Handwritten Digit Recognition**.
+This project, realized as an **Undergraduate First Year Project (FYP)**, implements a real-time system for **Handwritten Digit Recognition**.
 The application uses the device's camera to capture a live video stream, processes the captured image, and utilizes a **Support Vector Machine (SVM)** model, re-implemented in Kotlin, to predict the recognized digit.

 ### 1.1 Key Technical Goals